Carolinas Premier League Rules

 Coach Presence at Games

 The Club must have a coach or administrator from within the same club, at all scheduled matches in which the team participates.
 The coach or administrator must be in possession of a valid US Club coaching pass, from the club as the team.
 A Coach must be present throughout the entire match or the match will be terminated and forfeited to the opponent, 3-0.
-A maximum of five (5) coaches are permitted on the team’s sideline per match.
+A maximum of two (2) coaches are permitted on the team’s sideline per match.

 Multiple Coaching Passes